mdn/content/files/en-us/web/api/svgimageelement/index.md

 - {{domxref("SVGImageElement.href")}} {{ReadOnlyInline}}
   - : An {{domxref("SVGAnimatedString")}} corresponding to the {{SVGAttr("href")}} or {{SVGAttr("xlink:href")}} attribute of the given {{SVGElement("image")}} element.
 - {{domxref("SVGImageElement.decoding")}}
   - : Represents a hint given to the browser on how it should decode the image.
-If this value is provided, it must be one of the possible permitted values: `sync` to decode the image synchronously, `async` to decode it asynchronously, or `auto` to indicate no preference (which is the default).
+If this value is provided, it must be one of the possible permitted values: `"sync"` to decode the image synchronously, `"async"` to decode it asynchronously, or `"auto"` to indicate no preference (which is the default).
 - {{domxref("SVGImageElement.height")}} {{ReadOnlyInline}}
   - : An {{domxref("SVGAnimatedLength")}} corresponding to the {{SVGAttr("height")}} attribute of the given {{SVGElement("image")}} element.
 - {{domxref("SVGImageElement.preserveAspectRatio")}} {{ReadOnlyInline}}